probmods/probmods2/readings/lot-learning.md

 a) What stages do children go through in learning numbers?

 b) Why does the model go through several stages before finally learning the number system?
+What aspects of the model allow it to recapitulate the same stages humans go through?

 ## Extras